metablaster/WindowsFirewallRuleset/README.md

     Set-ExecutionPolicy -Scope CurrentUser -ExecutionPolicy Unrestricted
     ```

-    You will be prompted to accept execution policy change, type `Y` and press enter to accept.\
+    You may be prompted to accept execution policy change, if so type `Y` and press enter to accept.\
     For more information see [About Execution Policies][about execution policies]

 9. At this point you should "unblock" all project files first by executing the script called `Scripts\UnblockProject.ps1`,